By Santi - Head Van Engineer - February 10, 2026

 Check tread wear for even patterns, inspect shocks and bushings for leaks and play, and verify braking performance under load if possible.
 For heavy builds, ask about prior suspension upgrades or sag under payload.

-Conclusion and recommended next steps for buyers
+Conclusion and suggested next steps for buyers

-Both the Sprinter and Transit are excellent platforms when matched to the right owner expectations.
-If you prioritize standing interior height, long-distance durability, and layout flexibility, the Sprinter high-roof is the stronger long-term choice.
-If you need lower up-front cost, broad dealer serviceability, or prefer gasoline drivetrains, the Transit is a solid, practical option.
-Many Vansmith customers find that prioritizing interior comfort early pays dividends down the road, so weigh livability against initial savings.
-Next steps: define your payload and interior-height requirements, budget a safety margin for weight, and schedule inspections that focus on the drivetrain and electrical systems most relevant to your planned build.
+Both the Sprinter and Transit are strong platforms when matched to the right owner expectations.
+If you put standing interior height, long-trip toughness, and layout flexibility first, the Sprinter high-roof is the stronger long-term choice.
+If you need lower up-front cost, wide dealer support, or prefer gas drivetrains, the Transit is a solid, practical option.

 FAQ